TiVo/terraform-provider-splunk-itsi/docs/resources/service.md

 - `kpis` (Set of String) A set of _key ids for each KPI in service identified by serviceid, which this service will depend on.
 - `service` (String) _key value of service that this service depends on.

+Optional:

+- `overloaded_urgencies` (Map of Number) A map of urgency overriddes for the KPIs this service is depending on.

 ## Import

 Import is supported using the following syntax: